shaliulab/idtrackerai/README.md

 ### Uninstall and remove software

-*coming soon*
+As idtracker.ai can be now installed using a PyPI, to uninstall it you just need to execute

+    pip uninstall idtrackerai

+If you installed idtracker.ai inside of a Conda environment, you can also remove the environment by doing

+    conda remove -n name-of-the-environment --all

-## Open idtracker.ai
+## Open or run idtracker.ai

-If the installation succeed correctly you can test the system by launching the GUI.
+If you installed idtracker.ai with GUI support, you can run the following commands to start the GUI.

-Open a terminal and activate the conda environment idtrackerai-environment
+    conda activate idtrackerai
+    idtrackerai

+If you installed idtracker.ai without the GUI support but want to launch it from the terminal, you can run the following commands

-    source activate idtrackerai-environment
+    conda activate idtrackerai

-Once the environment is activate launch the GUI

-    idtrackeraiGUI

-The GUI can also be launched from its main script.
-First go the the gui folder:

-    cd idtrackerai/gui/

-Then run the script idtrackeraiApp.py using Python.

-    python idtrackeraiApp.py
+    idtrackerai terminal_mode --load your-parameters-file.json --exec track_video

-Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video.
+Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video or to learnt to save the preprocessing parameters to a *.json* file.

 ## Documentation and examples of tracked videos

 http://idtracker.ai

 ## Contributors
+* Francisco Romero-Ferrero
 * Mattia G. Bergomi
-* Francisco Romero-Ferrero
+* Ricardo Ribeiro
 * Francisco J.H.
 Heras

 ## License